 However, understanding a person’s genes and uncovering how genes uniquely impact a person’s systems can provide that tailored healthcare approach — which is what we do here at Dr. Gala Health Coaching.
 How tailored?
-A genetic test can reveal insights into cellular and systems function, cardiovascular health, nutrient absorption and processing, and energy and activity levels.
+A genetic test can reveal cellular and system function, cardiovascular health, nutrient absorption and processing, and energy and activity levels.
 But these aren’t just “fun to have” facts about a person’s body; they’re insights on which you can take action.

-Here are some personalized recommendations that could result from a genetic test, based on some sample clients.
+Here are some personalized recommendations that could result from a genetic test based on some sample clients.

 Based on Client A’s history, lifestyle, and genetic test, we might recommend the following: